Meet The Founder

 Francis Chan, pastor and author of “Crazy Love”

-However, after Yohannan finished his schooling, he met a visiting mission team who told him stories about North India and his heart was immediately gripped.
-His mother’s faithful prayers were answered as her youngest son decided to join the mission movement and travel to faraway North India to help bring the Good News to the many villages that had never heard of Jesus.
+However, after Yohannan finished his schooling, he met a visiting mission team who told him stories about North India.
+As a result, his heart was immediately gripped and his mother’s faithful prayers were answered.
+Her youngest son decided to join the mission movement and travel to faraway North India to help bring the Good News to the many villages that had never heard of Jesus.
 While preparing to join this radical mission team from Europe, the timid 16-year-old was challenged by a call to revolutionary discipleship from missionary statesman George Verwer.
 That night, Yohannan couldn’t sleep.
 What if God asked him to preach publicly in the streets?
 What if he was stoned or beaten?

 Suddenly, God’s presence filled the room he was in, and he knew he was not alone.
 “Lord God,” he prayed in surrender, “I’ll give myself to speak for You— help me to know that You’re with me.”